 The entrant may provide a recorded audio CD or other electronic file with narration.
 However, we are now basically required to use “royalty free” or “royalty paid” music with proper credits.
 (See page 13 of the June 2012 PSA Journal.)
 Due to the complexity of these regulations, it is recommended that music not be submitted unless you are very familiar with these requirements and can meet them.

+If there is no Model Release available, the image may win but cannot be published.
 For those who do not have a Model Release, Sample Model Release Form - doc

 Awards will consist of 1st, 2nd, and 3rd Place medals, and up to three Honorable Mention awards at the discretion of the judges.
 Accepted sequences will be credited toward PSA 3D Star Ratings but (according to PSA Competition Guidelines) will not be credited toward Who's Who.
 Each accepted sequence will be credited as 3 acceptances and 2 title credits for purposes of Star Ratings.
 The First, Second, and Third Place sequences will each receive 4 acceptances and 2 title credits.
 Regardless of how many sequences are entered and accepted, the maximum number of credits for all accepted sequences by an entrant for each year is 8 acceptances and 4 title credits.
 If two people have collaborated on an accepted sequence, the number of acceptances and title credits will be divided equally where possible.
 For odd numbers of acceptances in a sequence, the first listed entrant will be assumed to be the primary entrant, and will receive the extra acceptance credit.